Compiled by: Mrs. Trassilla Musonda

-In December, Fr Leszek arrived in the community with Mr Marcin Dzwigalski, a representative from the polish Embassy in South Africa.
+In December, Fr Leszek arrived in the community with Mr Marcin Dzwigalski, a representative from the Polish Embassy in South Africa.
 Mr Dzwigalski had come to check on the project that his office had funded.
-The project was the replacing of computer and furniture in the oratory.
+The project was the replacing of computers and furniture in the Oratory.

 At the beginning of 2011, Fr.
 George Challisery arrived in the community.
 His visit was purely to familiarise himself as he took over as the Provincial for ZMB Vice Province.